bsstephan/buildable-stick-system/README.md

     * Various experiments and things not directly related to making an arcade stick.
 At time of writing, there's a couple pieces for a little stand for the stick, solely for vanity purposes.

+Feel free to request or contribute to more objects.
+Additional documentation regarding assembling the stick is available in `docs/assembly-and-tips.md`.

 ## Printing

 These items all fit on a 256mm^2 print bed; I use a Bambu Lab P1P based on what I've learned from the